Dengan Menyebut Nama Allah

-"Dengan Menyebut Nama Allah" ("In the Name of Allah" or "Saying the Name of Allah") is a song recorded, composed and arranged by Indonesian musician and songwriter Dwiki Dharmawan.
-It was released in March 1993, as the lead single of Dwiki's special album of the same name, through Musica Studios as its distributor.
-Written by Ags.
-Arya Dipayana and features vocals performed by singer and actress Novia Kolopaking, it is primarily an Islamic-influenced pop song with keyboards and choir-like vocals, while the lyrics hint towards themselves do many ways to feel good.
+"Dengan Menyebut Nama Allah" ("In the Name of Allah" or "Saying the Name of Allah") is a song recorded by singer and actress Novia Kolopaking.
+It was released in March 1993, as the lead single of the special album, through Musica Studios as its distributor.
+Written and produced by Ags.
+Arya Dipayana and Dwiki Dharmawan, it is primarily an Islamic song with keyboards and choir-like vocals, while the lyrics hint towards themselves do many ways to feel good.

 Considered as Kolopaking's signature song, "Dengan Menyebut Nama Allah" was a commercial success and boosted Dwiki's popularity.
 It entered the Aneka Top 13 Hits Indonesia chart at number seven, marking Kolopaking's only Islamic song to chart.
 The song received positive reviews from critics, who praised the lyrics.
-It has also been featured in various films and television series and covered by many artists, in their different renditions, including the band Gigi and internet celebrity Nagita Slavina.
+It has also been featured in various films and television series and covered by several artists of various genres including the band Gigi and internet celebrity Nagita Slavina.

 Background and composition

 The song's composer, Dwiki Dharmawan, revealed that it was inspired by Ags.
 Arya Dipayana's poems that he read in 1989.
 Shortly after, Dwiki and Arya Dipayana began writing "Dengan Menyebut Nama Allah", along with "Kepada Kesangsian".
 Then twenty-year-old singer and actress Novia Kolopaking recorded the former in 1993.

-Musically, it is an Islamic pop song incorporates an emphasis on keyboards, "catchy" choir-like vocals during the chorus and "aesthetic" key modulation, with lyrics vividly unravel themselves to do better things in many ways.
-In terms of musical notation, the song is recorded in the key of A-flat major, with a tempo of 76 beats per minute in a common time.
+Musically, it is an Islamic song incorporates an emphasis on keyboards, "catchy" choir-like vocals during the chorus and "aesthetic" key modulation, with lyrics describing themselves to do better things in many ways.